ZhanZhynn/OOP_9_Men_Morris/Nine_Mens_Morris/README.md

 # Nine Men' Morris
-<mark>**NEW!**</mark> Sprint 4 Demo: https://youtu.be/6x5lyS0EDVE <br>
+<mark>**NEW!**</mark> Sprint 4 Demo Youtube Link: https://youtu.be/6x5lyS0EDVE <br>

 ## Introduction
 Program is developed using Java and JavaFX.

 ## How to run the game
-1. Download the latest release from [here](https://git.infotech.monash.edu/fit3077-s1-2023/MA_Thursday4pm_Team6/project/-/tree/main/Sprint%203/Releases).
+1. Download the latest release from [here](https://git.infotech.monash.edu/fit3077-s1-2023/MA_Thursday4pm_Team6/project/-/tree/main/Sprint%204/Releases).

-2. here are 2 versions, a **ZIP file** (Backup) containing a Windows Batch File and a **JAR file** (Preferred):
+2. Here are 1 versions, a **JAR file** (Preferred):
-   - For Windows: (recommended if you are using Windows)
-     - unzip 'app.zip',
-     - go to bin folder, and locate app.bat (Windows Batch File)
-     - Execute the file
    - For Mac or Windows:
      - you will need Java 17 or above installed.
-     - Run the .jar file by double clicking on it or run it from the terminal in the folder using the command `java -jar 9mm.jar`
+     - Run the .jar file by double clicking on it or run it from the terminal in the folder using the command `java -jar 9mm-v4.jar`

+Please note that the Windows Batch File is no longer maintained for Sprint 4, this includes the Nine_Men_Morris_Maven folder.

 ## How to compile and run the build on intelliJ
 **To build our 9MM game, please follow the steps below:**